-Do I Want to Be a Permit Expeditor?
+Should I Become a Permit Expeditor?

 Permit expeditors secure building permits for construction companies or architectural firms.
-They coordinate the approval process by reviewing blueprints and documents, ensuring zoning and building code compliance, filing for approvals and performing other essential functions of the job.
+They coordinate the approval process by reviewing blueprints and documents, ensuring zoning and building code compliance, filing for approvals, and performing other essential functions of the job.
 Many work hours might be spent sitting at a desk.

-|Degree Level||High school diploma or GED to bachelor's degree|
+|Degree Level||Associate's degree, certificate, or bachelor's degree|

-|Degree Field||Construction management, urban planning or related field|
+|Degree Field||Construction management, urban planning, or related field|

 |Experience||1 to 3 years|